 - 16.1 This section should be read in conjunction with section 9 of the Guideline in relation to the role of the compliance officer. - 16.2 The senior management of an AI should be fully committed to establishing appropriate policies and procedures for the prevention of money laundering and ensuring their effectiveness.
 Explicit responsibility should be allocated within an AI for this purpose. - 16.3 An AI should appoint a compliance officer as a central reference point for reporting suspicious transactions.
 The role of the compliance officer should not be simply that of a passive recipient of ad hoc reports of suspicious transactions.
 Rather, the compliance officer should play an active role in the identification and reporting of suspicious transactions.
-This should involve regular (preferably daily) review by the compliance officer of exception reports of large or irregular transactions generated by the AI's MIS as well as ad hoc reports made by front-line staff. - 16.4 The compliance officer should form a considered view whether unusual or suspicious transactions should be reported to the JFIU.
+This should involve regular review of exception reports of large or irregular transactions generated by the AI's MIS as well as ad hoc reports made by front-line staff.
+Depending on the organization structure of the AI, the specific task of reviewing reports may be delegated to other staff but the compliance officer should maintain oversight of the review process. - 16.4 The compliance officer should form a considered view whether unusual or suspicious transactions should be reported to the JFIU.
+In reporting to the

+JFIU, the compliance officer should ensure that all relevant details are provided in the report and cooperate fully with the JFIU for the purpose of investigation.
 If a decision is made not to report an apparently suspicious transaction to the JFIU, the reasons for this should be fully documented by the compliance officer.
-The fact that a report may already have been filed with the JFIU in relation to previous transactions of the customer in question should not necessarily preclude the making of a fresh report if new suspicions are aroused. - 16.5 More generally, the compliance officer should have the responsibility of checking on an ongoing basis that the AI has policies and procedures to ensure compliance with legal and regulatory requirements and of testing such compliance. - 16.6 It follows from this that the AI should ensure that the compliance officer is of sufficient status within the organisation, and has adequate resources, to enable him to perform his functions. - 16.7 Internal audit also has an important role to play in independently evaluating on a periodic basis an AI's policies and procedures on money laundering.
+The fact that a report may already have been filed with the JFIU in relation to previous transactions of the customer in question should not necessarily preclude the making of a fresh report if new suspicions are aroused.

+- 16.5 More generally, the compliance officer should have the responsibility of checking on an ongoing basis that the AI has policies and procedures to ensure compliance with legal and regulatory requirements and of testing such compliance. - 16.6 It follows from this that the AI should ensure that the compliance officer is of sufficient status within the organisation, and has adequate resources, to enable him to perform his functions. - 16.7 Internal audit also has an important role to play in independently evaluating on a periodic basis an AI's policies and procedures on money laundering.
 This should include checking the effectiveness of the compliance officer function, the adequacy of MIS reports of large or irregular transactions and the quality of reporting of suspicious transactions.
 The level of awareness of front line staff of their responsibilities in relation to the prevention of money laundering should also be reviewed.
 As in the case of the compliance officer, the internal audit function should have sufficient expertise and resources to enable it to carry out its responsibilities.

-Hong Kong Monetary Authority 4 October 2002
+Hong Kong Monetary Authority June 2004